-3. Generate or construct graphs, tables, or assemblages of illustrations and/or labels of data that document patterns, trends, or correlations in the factors that affect the strength of electric and magnetic forces.
-This may include sorting out distractors.
-4. Explain or describe the causal processes that lead to the change in the strength of electrical and magnetic forces.
-5. Use relationships identified in the data to predict the strength of electric and/or magnetic forces.
-6. Select from a list of questions, including distractors, a scientifically testable question about factors that affect the strength of electrical or magnetic forces.
+- 3. Generate or construct graphs, tables, or assemblages of illustrations and/or labels of data that document patterns, trends, or correlations in the factors that affect the strength of electric and magnetic forces.
+This may include sorting out distractors. - 4.
+Explain or describe the causal processes that lead to the change in the strength of electrical and magnetic forces. - 5.
+Use relationships identified in the data to predict the strength of electric and/or magnetic forces. - 6.
+Select from a list of questions, including distractors, a scientifically testable question about factors that affect the strength of electrical or magnetic forces.

-Performance MS-PS2-4 Expectation Construct and present arguments using evidence to support the claim that gravitational interactions are attractive and depend on the m asses of interacting objects.
-Dimensions Engaging in Argument from Evidence Construct and present oral and written arguments supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem.
-PS2.B Types of Interactions Gravitational forces are always attractive.
+Performance MS-PS2-4 Expectation Construct and present arguments u that gravitational interactions are attractive and depend on the m Dimensions Engaging in Argument from Evidence • Construct and present oral and written arguments supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem. • Gravitational forces are always attractive.
 There is a gravitational force between any two masses, but it is very small except when one or both of the objects have large mass-e.g., Earth and the sun.
-Systems and System Models • Models can be used to represent systems and their interactions-such as inputs, processes, and outputs-and energy and matter flows within systems.
-Clarifications Clarification Statements and Content Limits Examples of evidence of arg tools, and charts displaying periods of objects within th guments could include data genera mass, strength of interaction, dist e solar system. ated from simulations or digital ance from the sun, and orbital Content Limits Assessment does not incluc Students do not need to kn le Newton's law of gravitation or K ow: mathematical representations Kepler's laws. s of gravity (values, units, etc.).
-Science Orbit, magnitude, galaxy, solar syste em, satellite, force fields, ellipse, p proportional, period.
-Vocabulary Students are Expected to Know Science Terminal velocity, relativity, gravitational energy, gravitational field, inverse square law.
-Vocabulary Students are Not Expected to know Dhanamana Context/ Some example phonomona for MS Phenomena • The moon orbits Earth r JZ-4.
-Thenomena Astronauts fall more slowly when jumping on the moon than on Farth A dronned apple falls towar rd Farth, but not toward the moon Bockets have to travel extremely emely fast when they leave Farth • This Perfe prmance Expectation and associated Evidence Statements support the f following Task Demands. Т ask Demands 1.
-Articula may ent 1.
-Articulate, describe, illustrate, or select the relationships, interactions, and/or processes to be explained.
-This may entail sorting relevant from irrelevant information.
-2. Predict of effect re outcomes when properties or proxim lationships ity of the objects are changed, give en the inferred cause and 3.
-Describe e, identify, and/or select information needed to support an explanation denotes those task demands which are deemed appropriate for use in stand-alone item development TD3 may be used only in conjunction with TD4 or TD5.
+Systems and System Models Models can be used to represent systems and their interactions-such as inputs, processes, and outputs-and energy and matter flows within systems.
+Clarifications Clarification Statements and Content Limits Examples of evidence of arg guments could include data genera mass, strength of interaction, dist e solar system.
+Content Limits le Newton's law of gravitation or kom: mathematical representations • Science Vocabulary Students are Expected to Know Orbit, magnitude, galaxy, solar syste em, satellite, force fields, ellipse, p roportional, period.
+Science Vocabulary Students are Not Expected to Know Terminal velocity, relativity, gravita tional energy, gravitational field, ir nverse square law.
+Phenomena Context/ Phenomena A dropped apple falls towar PS2-4: when jumping on the moon than rd Earth, but not toward the moon emely fast when they leave Earth.
+This Perfo ormance Expectation and associated I Evidence Statements support the f following Task Demands. ask Demands • te, describe, illustrate, or select the real sorting relevant from irrelevant in processes to be explained.
+This outcomes when properties or proximelationships ity of the objects are changed, give en the inferred cause and 3.
+Describe e, identify, and/or select information needed to support an explanation